os-js/manual.os-js.org/src/guides/misc/index.md

 // Listen to a given broadcast message proc._on('foo', (obj) => {}) // => obj = {bar: 'baz'}

+// Get an URL to a resource in package proc._getResource('something.txt') // => /packages/repo/PackageName/something.txt
 ```

 ## Applications